-\Please note that when a new ISP is generated due to annual ISP date, changes to the individual budget, a change in the individual's tier assignment, or a change in waiver enrollment (going from the CCP to the Supports Program, for example), the SCA is expected to continue meeting deliverables, such as completing the monthly contacts, but will not be able to claim for payment for completing these deliverables unless/until the newly generated ISP is complete.
+\Please note that when a new ISP is generated due to annual ISP date, changes to the individual budget, a change in the individual's tier assignment, or a change in waiver enrollment (going from the CCP to the Supports Program, for example).
+In circumstances where a new plan is generated, the SCA is expected to continue meeting deliverables, such as completing the monthly contacts, but will not be able to claim for payment for completing these deliverables unless/until the newly generated ISP is complete.